VoraciousSoftworks/Here-There-Be-Dragons/protocol.md

  1. Server sends "Hello!" (with the header and tail bytes like any other message)
  2. Client sends either R: or L: to signify registration and login respectively "{username}:{password}" (: is disallowed) ex: "L:admin:pass"
    - At some point we should find a way encrypt this like https or something
- 3. Server sends back "RS:{sessionID}" for registration success, "LS:{sessionID}" for login success, "E:{error message}" for an error in either process.
+ 3. Server sends back "RS:{sessionID}" for registration success, "LS:{sessionID}" for login success, "LRE:{error message}" for an error in either process.